pranjalmaheshka/eco395m-sp23-DataMining/Final-Project/Notes.md

 ### Data Collection and Processing
 [Source]( https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/NHAMCS/): National Hospital Ambulatory Medical Care Survey (NHAMCS)
+* The National Hospital Ambulatory Medical Care Survey (NHAMCS) collects data on the utilization and provision of ambulatory care services in hospital emergency and outpatient departments and ambulatory surgery locations.
+This is a national sample of visits to the emergency departments,  outpatient departments, and ambulatory surgery locations of noninstitutional general and short-stay hospitals.
 * Data was downloaded for 2013-2019.
 The default file format is .dta (STATA dataset).
 Each year contains about 20,000 observations across 1000 variables including information on the prescription of opioids.
 * Pre-processing was done in STATA using a [cleaning script](https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/tree/main/Final-Project/stata) provided by the CDC and then the files were exported as .csv’s in order to process them in R.
 * In order to reproduce the results, save the csv files were saved locally due to their size and then run [data_cleaning.r](https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/blob/main/Final-Project/data_cleaning.R).
 This file subsets the data down to relevant socio-demographic features, medical diagnoses, patient’s medical history, and type of care provided.